apache/cassandra-java-driver/manual/statements/built/README.md

         .where(eq("id", 1));
 ```

-In case if you need to specify complex condition you can put additional clauses into chain
+In case if you need to specify complex conditions,  you can chain additional clauses
-of the `and` calls that accepts the same clauses as `where`:
+together with the `and` operator, that accepts the same clauses as `where`:

 ```java
 BuiltStatement select = QueryBuilder.select().from("test", "test")